The Role of a Biological Dentist and finding a Biological Dentist Near Me in Lincoln, NE

 Autoimmune diseases are connected by one central biochemical process: An uncontrolled immune response that results in the body attacking its own tissues.

 When patients are able to cure their autoimmune diseases by identifying and eliminating the causes of the inflammation whether it is in their diet or environmental sources it seems that their remissions are dismissed by the medical community as “spontaneous remissions.”

-Taking good care of teeth and gums is not only about preventing cavities, gum disease or bad breath.
-The mouth is the window into the body and can show signs of systemic disease.
-Two of the most common inflammatory-related conditions we see in the oral cavity that may reflect systemic inflammation are gingivitis and periodontal disease.
-Periodontal disease is a form of an auto-immune condition.
+Taking good care of teeth and gums is not only about preventing cavities, gum disease, or bad breath.
+The mouth is the window into the body, and often it can show signs of systemic disease.
+Two of the most common inflammatory-related conditions seen in the oral cavity that may reflect systemic inflammation are gingivitis and periodontal disease.
+Periodontal disease is indeed a form of an auto-immune condition.

 Autoimmune diseases currently affect about 50 million Americans, according to the AARDA.
 That makes up about 15% of the entire US population.

 Research is showing a relationship between periodontal disease and other autoimmune inflammatory conditions such as:

 - Diabetes 2

 Functional Medicine: A Meaningful Combination Between A Biological Dentist Near Me And A Physician

 On the other hand, a biological, functional physician (or biological dentist) focuses on the underlying causes of inflammation and chronic disease: namely, the hidden allergens, toxins, and inflammatory diet options that are so easily accessible today.